openedx/open-edx-proposals/oeps/processes/oep-0055/decisions/0001-use-backstage-to-support-maintainers.rst

 Context
 *******

-* :doc:`OEP-55 <../../oep-0055-proc-project-maintainers>` laid out that we should document the maintainers of a component.
+* :ref:`OEP-55 <OEP-55 Project Maintainers>` laid out that we should document the maintainers of a component.

 * As a maintainer it is hard to know what components you are maintaining.